TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 #### **Step 1️⃣ — Initialise regime probabilities**

-Choose initial probabilities, typically:
+*What the algorithm does:*
+We pick a starting distribution for the regimes before observing any data.

+*Example:*
+We start with no reason to believe the system is more likely in either regime (well, in practice, that's generally not true).

 $$
 \alpha_{0|0} = (0.5,\; 0.5).
 $$

-*Example:*
-We start with no reason to believe the system is more likely in either regime.

 #### **Step 2️⃣ — Prediction step (Markov propagation)**

+*What the algorithm does:*
+We use the transition matrix to predict the probability of being in each regime **before** seeing today’s price.

+The formula is:

 $$
 \alpha_{t|t-1}(j)